 Annie had previously been married to a man named David Atkinson.
 David died suddenly on May 7, 1922, of acute heart failure.
 Annie and David had one son, George.
 David’s death certificate suggests that the family was living at 24 Harrison Avenue in Hamilton at the time of his death.
 A shipping manifest suggests that George and Annie went overseas (no record has been found suggesting that Jack also went), possibly to visit Annie’s family in 1924 (after the marriage).
-George and Annie’s home address listed is also 24 Harrison Avenue, so it is presumed that Jack moved into Annie’s home after the marriage at least for a time.
+George and Annie’s home address listed is also 24 Harrison Avenue, so it is presumed that Jack moved into Annie’s home after the marriage and they lived there at least until 1935.

-The couple had at least one child together, Dennis William McPhail, born September 15, 1925.
+Dennis William McPhail, was born September 15, 1925.
 He died at the age of 4 1/2 on January 30, 1930, of bronchopneumonia.
 The couple were still living on Harrison Avenue at the time of his death.

 City directories suggest the couple moved to 61 Harrison Street by 1935.